 The fellowship offers a specific pediatric emphasis for those interested in primarily caring for pediatric patients in their future career.
 Training aims to provide physicians with advanced skills in holistic, inter-disciplinary care for children and teens with life-limiting or terminal diseases and their families.

 As Children’s has one of the few combined pain, palliative care and integrative medicine departments in the country, the curriculum has a particular focus on state-of-the-art pharmacologic and integrative (“non-pharmacologic”) pain and symptom management.
-The participation of the fellow in the annual pediatric pain master class and in EPEC-Pediatrics will be offered.
 One fellow per year is accepted for the pediatric emphasis program.

 Our Pediatric Pain and Palliative Medicine fellowship is through the University of Minnesota.
 You can apply online through Electronic Residency Application Service (ERAS) Fellowships, but you will need to review the eligibility criteria and materials for application prior to submitting your application.